menu

 BLOG

 You send a couple of requests, but nothing seems to be working.
-It's the same login verifier thing you keep getting, and you cannot proceed from here, but the app appears to login pretty well with no issues.
+It's the same login verifier thing you keep getting, and you cannot proceed from here, but the app appears to log in pretty well with no issues.
 You lose all your motivation and dreams about buying that PlayStation 5 with your bug bounty money just disappearing like Harry Houdini.
-Suddenly you found my blog, and all your doubts disappeared, and now you could easily get that bug bounty.
-It could still be possible.
-Well, what you saw in the above request is known as an OAuth flow.
-Sit tight because I will explain how I found a brute force vulnerability in one of the most popular applications while working in Appknox.

-Also, the story I wrote above was real, and I had my frustration while dealing with this thing (minus the bug bounty and PlayStation 5).
-Anyways let's get started.
+Also, the story I wrote above was real, and I was frustrated while dealing with this (minus the bug bounty and PlayStation 5).
+Anyway, let's get started.

 What is OAuth?